Inhomogeneous random graphs with infinite-mean fitness variables: Acknowledgments

 \section{{Acknowledgments}}

-{Part of this work started during M.Lalli's internship in Lorentz Institute of Theoretical Physics in Leiden which was supported by the ERASMUS+ Grant Agreement n.
+{Part of this work started during M. Lalli's internship in Lorentz Institute of Theoretical Physics in Leiden which was supported by the ERASMUS+ Grant Agreement n.
 2020-1-IT02-KA103-077946/03.
 L. Avena and R.S.
-Hazra were supported by NWO Gravitation Grant 024.002.003-NETWORKS.}
+Hazra were supported by NWO Gravitation Grant 024.002.003-NETWORKS.
+D. Garlaschelli acknowledges support from the Dutch Econophysics Foundation (Stichting Econophysics, Leiden, the Netherlands).
+His work is also supported by the European Union - NextGenerationEU - National Recovery and Resilience Plan (Piano Nazionale di Ripresa e Resilienza, PNRR), project `SoBigData.it - Strengthening the Italian RI for Social Mining and Big Data Analytics' - Grant IR0000013 (n.
+3264, 28/12/2021) (\url{https://pnrr.sobigdata.it/}).
+The authors also thank the referees for their valuable comments.
+We thank Elena Matteini for spotting a mistake in the previous version of the article.